AI Search Ready

 Example: llms.txt is recommended but not yet required by major AI providers.

-We show the exact provenance of every report so anyone receiving it can re-run it, verify it, or just trust where the numbers came from.
+We record exact provenance with every report so anyone receiving it can re-run, verify, or just trust where the numbers came from.

 Audit timestamp